ranyitz/rules-manager/README.md

 **aicm** is a CLI tool that helps with distribution of agentic IDE configurations, rules and mcps:

 - 🏛️ **Single Source of Truth**: Define, maintain and version-control all AI IDE rules in one central repository
-- 📦 **Seamless Distribution**: Automatically synchronize the latest rules to developers' local projects using npm packages
+- 📦 **Distribution**: Automatically synchronize the latest rules to developers' local projects using npm packages
-- 🌐 **Cross-IDE Support**: Supports multiple AI-powered IDEs (Cursor, Windsurf)
+- 🌐 **Cross-IDE Support**: Supports multiple AI-powered IDEs (Cursor, Windsurf) - Submit Issues / PRs to support other IDEs

 ## Getting Started